Small Town Brewery

-Small Town Brewery is a brewing company based in Wauconda, Illinois, best known for producing the Not Your Father's brand of flavored beers.
+Small Town Brewery was a brewing company based in Wauconda, Illinois, best known for creating the Not Your Father's brand of flavored beers.

 History

 Small Town Brewery was founded by John Dopak and Tim Kovac in Wauconda in 2010.
 Kovac first started homebrewing in 1988.
 After three years of development, Not Your Father's Root Beer was released in Illinois in 2012.
 It was initially sold in its 19.5% abv incarnation in kegs at local bars and liquor stores.
 The brewery then did two small bottling runs of a 10.7% abv root beer in 22-ounce bottles, and in November 2014, they released 12-ounce bottles of a 5.9% abv version.

 In March 2015, Small Town partnered with Pabst Brewing Company to distribute the Not Your Father's brand nationally.
 Shortly thereafter, Pabst owners, including Pabst CEO Eugene Kashper, acquired a stake in the brand and the company.
 A new category in the alcoholic beverage industry was created due to the success of Not Your Father's Root Beer, referred to as "hard soda" or "flavored beer."

-The Small Town Brewery tap room in Wauconda was opened to the public on October 15, 2015.
-It serves a rotating cycle of 16 Small Town beers, with beer flavors including French Toast, Bourbon Pecan and Strawberry Rhubarb.
+The Small Town Brewery tap room in Wauconda opened on October 15, 2015.
+It served a rotating cycle of 16 Small Town beers, with flavors including French Toast, Bourbon Pecan and Strawberry Rhubarb.

+The company ceased operations in 2019.
+Kovac opened a new taproom later that year in Cary under the name Spirit Water.